JINHXu/how-much-hate-with-china/README.md

 # How much hate with \#china?
-Analyze China-related hateful tweets two years since the global pandemic
+Analyze China-related hateful tweets two years since the Covid pandemic

-ENLP term project \& paper
+Code repository for the paper

+__How much hate with \#china?
+Analyze China-related hateful tweets two years since the Covid pandemic__

 ## Data